FRC2834/blackhawks-scouting/docs/widgets.md

 ### Positions

 A location selector widget.
-The user can select points on an image (the circles displayed in the widget above) to export.
+The user can select points on an image (which are displayed as circles) to export.

 **Type String:** `positions`